Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Learning the Topology

 \section{Learning the Topology}

-In this section, we propose to learn the topology (i.e., the mixing matrix $W$) so as to minimize the neighborhood heterogeneity $H$ defined in Equation~\eqref{eq:new}.
-More precisely, we aim like to find a \emph{sparse approximate minimizer} so as to control the trade-off between convergence rate and per-iteration communication complexity.
-Recall that the latter is typically measured by the maximum (in or out)-degrees of a node in the topology \cite{lian2017can,ying2021exponential}, see Equation~\eqref{eq:degrees}.

-Effectively minimizing neighborhood heterogeneity in the general setting appears to be challenging, as Equation~\eqref{eq:new} should hold for all $\theta\in\mathbb{R}^d$.
-However, considering specific statistical problems and types of data heterogeneity can lead to more practical scenarios.
-Below, we focus on the important case of \emph{classification with label skew}, and show that Equation~\eqref{eq:new} simplifies to a more tractable quantity.
+In the previous rates (\ref{eq:Orate}) and \eqref{eq:OrateNC}, the smaller the bound $\bar{\tau}^2$ on neighborhood heterogeneity, the fewer iterations needed to reach an error $\varepsilon$.
+This motivates the idea of learning a \emph{sparse} topology $W$ that \emph{approximately} minimizes neighborhood heterogeneity (Equation~\eqref{eq:new}), in order to control the trade-off between the convergence rate and the per-iteration communication complexity given in Equation~\eqref{eq:degrees}.
+However, minimizing neighborhood heterogeneity in the general setting appears to be challenging without further statistical assumptions, as Equation~\eqref{eq:new} should hold for all $\theta\in\mathbb{R}^d$.
+Below, we focus on \emph{classification with label skew}, and show that Equation~\eqref{eq:new} simplifies to a more tractable quantity. \looseness=-1